What is a profit-sharing plan?

 Sign up for an affordable and easy-to-manage 401(k).Learn More

 Custom options: New Comparability, Age-Weighted, and Integrated PlansThere are a few “special” types of the profit-sharing feature that are less common but are still an option, depending on your needs.
 These approaches are particularly useful to those looking to specifically segment out who they want to give profit-sharing contributions to:

-Age-Weighted An employer may add an age-weighted feature, which allocates a higher percentage of plan contributions to older employees.
+- Age-Weighted: An employer may add an age-weighted feature, which allocates a higher percentage of plan contributions to older employees.
 The assumption is that older employees have less time before they retire and therefore less time to accumulate retirement savings.
-Age-weighted plans are suitable for business owners who are considerably older and are higher compensated than their other employees and who may not have had the opportunity to accumulate retirement savings in their earlier years.
+Age-weighted plans are suitable for business owners who are considerably older and are higher compensated than their other employees and who may not have had the opportunity to accumulate retirement savings in their earlier years

 - Have you decided to hire a financial institution or retirement plan professional to help with setting up and running the plan?

 - Have you adopted a written plan that includes the features you want to offer, such as whether contributions will be discretionary, how contributions will be allocated and when they will be vested?